jackfang415/BurgerApp/README.md

 # BurgerApp

-he bamazon app allows the user to enter the store and choose one of the 10 items for purchase and choose the quantity.
-The user would be able to see the total cost before exiting the store.
+The app allows the users to insert the burger of their choice and devour the burger.

 ### Before running the program